databrary/design/user-roles.md

 Individuals responsible for administering Databrary itself are children of root with the Admin permission, granting them equivalent access to managing users and authorizations as root itself.

+### Groups

+Groups of individuals, for example representing a cohesive lab with collaborative data, may be represented as entities in the same way as institutions, with members delegated permissions much as they would be as co-owners to a set of studies.

 ### Institutions

 Schools, universities, governments, and other organizations may have entities of their own, without associated accounts.